Chapter 4: Statistical Inference

 Warning in ks.test.default(rangitikei$people, "pnorm"): ties should not be

-present for the Kolmogorov-Smirnov test
+present for the one-sample Kolmogorov-Smirnov test

 Asymptotic one-sample Kolmogorov-Smirnov test